 It opens the door to University-provided business support services, programs and funding to help you explore the potential of your research.
 It could also eventually lead to the commercialisation of your discovery or creation.

-This may involve initiating the IP protection process for your invention and working to identify potential development partners.
+This may involve initiating the IP protection process for your idea, discovery or invention, and working to identify potential development partners.

 IP creators, including graduate researchers, share 40 per cent of the proceeds from licensing the IP, net of costs incurred by the University to protect, maintain and commercialise it.
 Your faculty receives 40 per cent and the University receives the remaining 20 per cent.